 - Ok well understood.

-- You can still move the barge three meters to starboard.
+- Can you still move the barge three meters to starboard.

 - Let’s go for three meters.

-At the end of two or three small additional displacement, the jet is finally over the pipeline.
-Still sitting on it, I take a few minutes to study its behaviour.
-It has a vertical movement of about two to three meters, while it oscillates laterally for a good meter.
-Result, I stress a little because with these random movements, I do not have much room for manoeuvre.
+At the end of two or three small additional displacements, the jet was finally over the pipeline.
+Still sitting on it, I took a few minutes to study its behaviour.
+It had a vertical movement of about two to three meters, while it oscillated laterally for a good meter.
+As a result, I was a little stressed because with these random movements, I did not have much room for maneuvre.

-On the surface, the supervisor (probably pushed by the client) asks me to act.
+At the surface, the supervisor (probably pushed by the client) asked me to act.

 - Yes, do not worry, it comes, I just do not want to crush the pipe.

-Quick a last control to make sure that my umbilical runs well behind me and so doesn’t risk passing under the machine.
+I made a last control to make sure that my umbilical was runing well behind me to make sure it could not pas under the machine, then anounced:

 - Surface easy down on the jet until I say STOP